aleixsanchis/csgo_stattrak/README.md

 # How to install

-Clone using git clone https://github.com/Alfredu/csgo_stattrak.
+Clone using `git clone https://github.com/Alfredu/csgo_stattrak`

-Install dependencies with the command npm install.
+Install dependencies with the command `npm install`